 The main aim of the PhD Programme in Physics and, more generally, of all PhD Programmes at Politecnico di Milano is the development in the candidates of a research-oriented mind-set, with expertise and skills in a specific research topic.
-To this end, candidates develop a problem-solving capability in complex contexts, including the capacity of performing deep problem analysis, identifying original solutions, and evaluating their applicability in practical contexts.
+To this end, candidates will be building up a problem-solving capability in complex contexts, including the capacity of performing deep problem analysis, identifying original solutions, and evaluating their applicability in practical contexts.